 Preparation from abroad

 You must be able to ensure that you can cover the costs of your stay in Bremen.
-The University of Bremen does not charge tuition fees, but does charge a semester fee per semester.
 For regular student life in Germany, an average of 842€ per month is required.
 This amount includes all costs for rent, food, insurance, leisure and study.
-On the DAAD website you will find a detailed breakdown of the individual costs.
+Even if the University of Bremen does not charge tuition fees, you still have to pay a semester fee per semester.
+On the DAAD website you will find a detailed breakdown of the costs of education and living.

-If you need financial support for your stay, you can search for suitable support in the DAAD scholarship database.
-This data base also lists programmes offered by other organisations.
+If you need financial support for your stay, you can search the DAAD scholarship database for suitable support from around 50 funding opportunities from a wide range of organisations.

-Citizens of the European Union do not need a visa to enter Germany.
+Citizens of the European Union (EU) do not need a visa to enter Germany.
 Entry visas are also not required for citizens of certain other countries.
 Whether or not you need an entry visa can be found here.
-A helpful graphical overview of the visa and entry process for immigrants from third countries requiring a visa can be found here

 1. Checking the requirements for a visa